Mandlo75/Mandlo75.github.io/index.md

 Welcome to my first blog about ethics in data analytics.
-I am in the process of doing my Data Analytics Essentials with Cisco Networking Academy.
-I have found the course interesting and sometimes challenging... but I do love a challenge.

-I am in the process of doing my Data Analytics Essentials with Cisco Networking Academy.
+I am in the process of doing my Data Analytics Essentials course with Cisco Networking Academy.
 I have found the course interesting and sometimes challenging... but I do love a challenge.
 So here goes.